authapon/serveralertbot/README.md

-# Server Alert BOT by Telegram
+# Server Alert BOT on Telegram